 Landowner Assistance Programs

 DOFAW manages a number of programs that are designed to assist residents and landowners, with the goal of better managing natural resources through collaboration.
 The programs below are those most closely related to forest management.
-You can find a full list of DOFAW’s landowner assistance programs through our top dropdown menu, or through the “More Landowner Programs” button below.
+Visit our landowner assistance programs page for a full list of programs across our division, including Watershed Partnerships, Legacy Land Conservation Programs, and more.